sarar0/CV/README.md

 #### Other qualifications

 - In March 2017, I have completed the Level 5 Diploma in Human Resources Management and accreditation as Associate of the Chartered Institute for Personnel and Development (CIPD).
--	I am also completing a coaching certification course for accreditation with the International Coaching Federation.
+-	In 2017 I have also attended a coaching certification course, which is accredited with the International Coaching Federation.

 ## Experience